You may have heard the term mining in relation to Bitcoin or cryptocurrency in general – but it isn’t quite obvious what it means in that context.

 Should You Mine Cryptocurrency?

-Cryptocurrency mining is not for everyone.
-Unless you live in China, your electricity is probably too expensive for you to turn a profit.
+ASIC mining is not for everyone.
+Unless you live in China, your electricity is probably too expensive for you to consider mining at a large scale.

 But don’t lose hope, there might be another way to profit off of your newfound mining knowledge.